sole/aafm/README.md

 So the changes to the PATH get current.

+### Configure udev rules (if in Linux) ###

+You need to let the system know that when you connect your USB device (i.e. the tablet) it should allow you, as a non-root user, to access it.
+If you don't do that, you'll get a "Insufficient permissions for device" error.

+This is done by adding a new file that contains so called udev rules.

+For example, in Ubuntu 10.10 you would add a file in ```/etc/udev/rules.d/51-android.rules``` with the following content:

+    # Samsung
+    SUBSYSTEM=="usb", SYSFS{idVendor}=="04e8", MODE="0777"

+Then change the file permissions:

+    chmod a+r /etc/udev/rules.d/51-android.rules

+To make sure it worked, connect the device and try to run ```adb devices``` in a terminal.
+If it's working properly, you should see a list more or less like this:

+    List of devices attached
+    4342354131444B534652	device

+The numbers aren't important, the important bit is that you see ```device``` instead of ```??????```.

+If it isn't, you might need to either disconnect the device and try again, or reload udev so that the rules are actually loaded.
+Try with this:

+    sudo /etc/init.d/udev restart

+If everything else fails, why not logging in and out?
+Or maybe restarting the system!?

+More information on udev rules and Android can be found on the official Android development guide: http://developer.android.com/guide/developing/device.html

 ### Enable Debug mode in the device ###

 Go to _Settings → Applications → Development_ and make sure the USB debugging checkbox is ticked.
 You might get a scary warning saying debugging allows you to do nasty things--just ignore it.